facebookarchive/AsyncDisplayKit/_docs/automatic-layout-containers.md

 AsyncDisplayKit includes a library of `layoutSpec` components that can be composed to declaratively specify a layout.
 The **child(ren) of a layoutSpec may be a node, a layoutSpec or a combination of the two types.**

 Both nodes and layoutSpecs conform to the `<ASLayoutable>` protocol.
-Any `ASLayoutable` object may be the child of a layoutSpec. <a href = "automatic-layout-containers.html#layoutable-properties">ASLayoutable properties</a> may be applied to ASLayoutable objects to create complex UIs.
+Any `ASLayoutable` object may be the child of a layoutSpec. <a href = "automatic-layout-containers.html#aslayoutable-properties">ASLayoutable properties</a> may be applied to ASLayoutable objects to create complex UI designs.

 ### Single Child layoutSpecs